elephantscale/es-training-new/deep-learning/generic/DL-LSTMs.md

  * GRUs help fix the vanishing gradient problem by "gating" the "hidden state"

- * However, GRUs cannot diffentiate between short-term and long-term memory.
+ * However, GRUs cannot differentiate between short-term and long-term memory.

  * They have *one* hidden state.